tunjaynasibli/IH_RH_DA_FT_JAN_2022/Class_Materials/Case_Studies/Customer_Analysis_Case_Study/Activities.md

 - Don't limit your creativity!  plot any interesting findings/insights that describe some interesting facts about your data set and its variables.
 - Plot the Correlation Heatmap.
 - Clean your notebook and make it a readible and presentable with a good documentation that summarizes the Data Cleaning, Exploration(including plots) Steps that you have performed.

-### Activity 5

-- Check the data types of the columns.
-Get the numeric data into dataframe called `numerical` and categorical columns in a dataframe called `categoricals`.
-(You can use np.number and np.object to select the numerical data types and categorical data types respectively)
-- Now we will try to check the normality of the numerical variables visually
-  - Use seaborn library to construct distribution plots for the numerical variables
-  - Use Matplotlib to construct histograms
-  - Do the distributions for different numerical variables look like a normal distribution
-- For the numerical variables, check the multicollinearity between the features.
-Please note that we will use the column `total_claim_amount` later as the target variable.
-- Drop one of the two features that show a high correlation between them (greater than 0.9).
-Write code for both the correlation matrix and for seaborn heatmap.
-If there is no pair of features that have a high correlation, then do not drop any features